exercism/problem-specifications/exercises/darts/description.md

-Write a function that returns the earned points in a Darts game.
+Write a function that returns the earned points in a single toss of a Darts game.

 [Darts](https://en.wikipedia.org/wiki/Darts) is a game where players throw darts to a [target](https://en.wikipedia.org/wiki/Darts#/media/File:Darts_in_a_dartboard.jpg).